ryooan/faq/docs/5-Scoring/3-tournaments.md

 ## Coverage Weight

-The coverage weight determines how much coverage lies in the ***hidden period - ADD LINK***.
+The coverage weight determines how much coverage lies in the [hidden period](#hidden-period).
 When the coverage weight is 100%, then your coverage is entirely determined by your participation during the hidden period.
 When coverage weight is 50% then half the coverage can be earned during the hidden period, and half during the rest of the question lifetime.
 Most tournament questions have a coverage weight equal to the share of the question’s  hidden period relative to its open period, or heavier, in which case predictions during the hidden period count more towards your coverage.

 ## Total Tournament Score

-Your tournament score is the sum of your ***tournament question scores - ADD LINK*** over all questions in a tournament.
+Your tournament score is the sum of your [tournament question scores](#tournament-question-score) over all questions in a tournament.
 You can see how your tournament score is calculated on your personal scoreboard (on the tournament page).

 ## Total Tournament Coverage

-Your tournament coverage is the average of your ***question coverage - ADD LINK*** for all the questions in a tournament.
+Your tournament coverage is the average of your [question coverage](#question-coverage) for all the questions in a tournament.
 You can see how your tournament coverage is calculated on your personal scoreboard (on the tournament page).

 ## Tournament Take